grumpycoders/pcsx-redux/docs/Debugging/misc-features.md

 Click the `Clear maps` button to zero out all of the maps, when starting anew.

+## ISO browser file viewer

+In the ISO browser (`Debug > CD-Rom > Show Iso Browser`), right-clicking a file offers `View`, next to `Extract`, `Replace` and `Hex Edit`.
+It opens a `View - <file>` window with up to two tabs:

+  * `TIM` : only present when the file parses as a TIM image.
+Shows its bpp, size and VRAM position, with a `palette` slider when the CLUT holds more than one palette.
+  * `Raw image` : decodes the file as 1, 2, 4, 8, 16 or 24 bpp pixels, with `width`, `height (0 = fit)` and `header bytes` set by hand.
+16 bpp is read as PlayStation 15-bit colour, 1 to 8 bpp as greyscale.

+Both tabs have a `zoom` slider.
+The viewers are written in Lua and loaded from `resources/fileviewers.lua`; if that file is missing or fails to load, the `View` item does not appear.

 ## CPU trace dump

 ### Setup